CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 specifically, let [total] equal the total dividends paid out, and [quantity] be the total amount of asset, then:
 `quantity-per-unit = [total]/[quantity]`

+Dividends can be paid out to any assets that you ownership and control over.
+You can freely select The currency in which dividends are to be paid out: BTC, XCP, or any other user-created asset.

 Use-cases
 =========